Nan’s Notebook

 Did you know?
 Brand new studies say New York is now a top LOVE capitol of America?
 And most walkable too!

-And poetry is red hot in 2024.
+And poetry is red hot.

-Lucky accident!
 Serendipity!
-What better time for a New York poet to release a brand new collection of love poetry than during a national love fest for New York?
+What better time for a New York poet to release a collection of love poetry than during a national love fest for New York?

 Walkability, Romance Trending in New York

-According to one study, New York City is the #1 most walkable city in America, and according to another one New York is the second most romantic state in America.
+According to a recent study, New York City is one of the best, most walkable cities in America, and according to another one New York is one of the most romantic states in America.

 Walkability